adamjamesreid/hepatocystis-genome/README.md

 protein_motif_search.py - Script for detecting motifs in protein FASTA sequences

 split_union_embl.py - Script for splitting a union EMBL file (that has been made from scaffolds EMBL file using 'EMBOSS union') back into EMBL files of individual scaffolds

+detect_low_complexity_contaminant_contigs.R	- Script that was used to detect low complexity contaminant contigs in the Hepatocystis genome assembly

+hep_proteins_pfam_domains.txt	- List of PFAM domains in Hepatocystis proteins

 ## Other
 hep_project_shared_functions.py - File for functions that are shared between many scripts in the Hepatocystis project